maneetdhaliwal/HFI/README.md

 # Create a token
 Head to https://developer.usajobs.gov/apirequest/ to create a token

-edit auth_key to hold your token
+edit auth_key to hold your token:
-example:
 ```auth_key = 'DG0983LK42M0RS'```

 also, change the email to the one you entered for the form: